labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeCluster.md

 ### Defragmentation

-We noticed that most of the cloud genes in the pangenome are fragments of 'shell' or 'persistent' genes, and so not informative on the pangenome's diversity.
+Most cloud genes in the pangenome are fragments of 'shell' or 'persistent' genes.
+Therefore, they do not provide informative data on the pangenome's diversity.
-We added another workflow to reduce the number of gene families and reduce the computational load by trying to associate fragments to their original gene families.
+To address this, we implemented an additional workflow to reduce the number of gene families and computational load by associating fragments with their original gene families.
-It adds a step to the clustering described previously.
+This step is added to the previously described clustering process.
-It will compare all the gene families representative protein sequences using the same identity threshold as the first step.
+The new workflow compares all representative protein sequences of gene families using the same identity threshold as the first step.
-It will also use the same coverage threshold, but only the smallest of both protein sequences have to be covered by at least the value indicated by `--coverage`.
+It also uses the same coverage threshold, but only the smallest of the two protein sequences must be covered by at least the value specified by `--coverage`.

-After that, we build a similarity graph where the edges are the hits given by the comparison, and the nodes are the original gene families.
+We then build a similarity graph, where the edges are the hits given by the comparison, and the nodes are the original gene families.
-Then we iterate on all nodes and compare them to their neighbors.
+Next, we iterate over all the nodes and compare them to their neighbors.
-If the neighbor of a node is more numerous (has more members in the cluster it represents) and its representative sequence is longer, that node (and all the genes associated) is associated with the neighbor.
+If a node's neighbor has more members in its cluster and a longer representative sequence, we associate that node (and all the associated genes) with the neighbor.
-The genes associated with this node are defined as 'fragments' of the gene family represented by the longer and more numerous neighboring node.
+The genes linked to this node are considered as 'fragments' of the gene family represented by the neighboring node that is longer and more abundant.

 To avoid using it, you can run the following: